Harvest Christian School

 Harvest Christian College is an interdenominational Christian school located in Kadina, South Australia.
 Originally called Harvest Christian School, the name was changed in 2016.
-It serves over 300 students from Reception to year 12.
-The school is affiliated with Christian Schools Australia (CSA) Ltd and the Association of Independent Schools of South Australia and is registered by the Non-Government Schools Registration Board.
+It serves over 300 students from reception to year 12.
+The school is affiliated with Christian Schools Australia (CSA) Ltd. and the Association of Independent Schools of South Australia and is registered with the Non-Government Schools Registration Board.

 The Copper Triangle Christian School Association was officially formed on 3 February 1997.
-Almost three years to that day on 31 January 2000 Harvest Christian School opened its doors to students for the first time.
+Almost three years later, on 31 January 2000, Harvest Christian School opened its doors to students for the first time.

+In 2025, fees were approximately $2500-$3000 per year for Years 1-10 and $3100-$3500 per year for Years 11 and 12.